 This short essay is a study of William Morris, Socialism, and the world.
 Since the end of the 20th century, we have entered a period of crisis.
 This crisis is obvious, especially if we look at how the world has developed since the end of the Cold War and since the beginning of the War on Terror.
 The crisis of economics, politics, society, ecology, environment, and ideas, faces all of humanity — in all parts of the world.
 The crisis of Capitalism, since 2008, has only increased since 2008.
 The crisis of Capitalist Democracy, since 2015, has only increased since 2015.
 The crisis, today, is so great that it is often difficult to find a way of confronting it.
 We live in a world shaped by the barbarism of exploitation and oppression.
 We live in a world where we must struggle for humanity and for Socialism.
 In this short essay I want to explore what William Morris, the great British Socialist, might have thought of our world, our times, and the crisis of our times.

 William Morris was probably the greatest British Socialist of the 19th century.
 Morris was a romantic who became a Socialist.
-He became a Socialist in 1883, joined the Social Democratic Federation (1883), and formed the Socialist League (1885).
+He was a romantic who became a revolutionary.
+Morris became a Socialist in 1883, joined the Social Democratic Federation (1883), and formed the Socialist League (1885).
 He was one of the key British Socialists during a time when British Socialism was only just beginning to come to terms with Capitalism and Capitalist society.
-Morris was an artist, an artisan, a thinker, and a writer, and he was probably the best Socialist of the 1800s to understand the barbarism of Capitalism and Capitalist society.
+Morris was an artist, an artisan, a thinker, and a writer, and he was probably the best British Socialist of the 1800s.
+He was the first British Socialist to really understand the barbarism of Capitalism and Capitalist society.
 His ideas were always based on a humanist view of Socialism and a humanist critique of Capitalism.
 For Morris, Socialism is a society based on human freedom.
 Morris struggled for Socialism because he believed in building a better, humanist, world.
 He believed in the need for human liberation in order to achieve a better world.
-Today, during a time of crisis, the ideas of Morris still can help in our current struggle for Socialism — and for a better world.
+Today, during a time of crisis, the ideas of Morris can still help in our current struggle for Socialism — and for a better world.

 The world, today, is a world of social struggle.
 If we look at the world today, we can see that there is a clear reality of social struggle and class struggle.
 This reality will not go away, even if we ignore it.
 We need to face that struggle and work towards an alternative — the alternative of Socialism.
 Morris would have understood this reality.
 He would also have understood the need to struggle for Socialism.
 We need to face that struggle and work to build Socialism.